Jebaitedneko/mido_G_autoporter/README.md

 Vendor patches must be installed only after the first boot is completed

 #### VENDOR PATCHES ####
-Patches to be applied after flashing mido treble roms are in treble-fixes
+Patches to be applied after flashing mido treble roms are in tools